daedadev/Shop-CMS/README.md

 ![Database schema diagram](client/public/images/ShopfrontdbDiagram.png)

-This design had been a bit tricky throughout its implementation however it should be fairly self explanatory. `Category` has many `clothing_item` which contains `color` and by extent `clothing_stock`.
+This design had been a bit tricky throughout its implementation however it should be fairly self explanatory. `Category` has many `clothing_item` which contains `color` and by extension `clothing_stock`.
 Color in this case refers to any sort of variant you can have on your clothing item.

 `Order` belongs to `user` and contains `shipping`.
 Users create their `user` model before checkout and their order is assigned to that model.
-The shipping also gets atatched depending on which shipping is chosen.
+The shipping also gets attached depending on which shipping is chosen.

+So now that we have discussed the way the backend works let me go over the frontend.

 <a name="Usage - Home Page"></a>